 This course will introduce students to the circuits and systems behind both analog and digital electronic communication systems with an emphasis on wireless connectivity.
-Topics to be covered include RF spectrum analysis, modulation techniques, broadcast transmitters and receivers, digital signaling techniques, transmission lines, radio-wave propagation, antenna design, television broadcast, CATV, video systems, HDTV, cellular telephone, and microwave communication systems.
+Topics to be covered include RF spectrum analysis, modulation techniques, broadcast transmitters and receivers, digital signaling techniques, transmission lines, radio-wave propagation, antenna design. television broadcast, CATV, video systems, HDTV, cellular telephone, and microwave communication systems.
 Students will employ advanced skills in the use of electronic test and measure equipment in both the time and frequency domain.
 This course is designed to prepare students for the Electronics Technicians Association (ETA), Associate Electronics Technician (CET), and FCC Certification exams.
 Prerequisite: ETC119.
 Co-requisite: ETC225.

-ETC241 Computer' Networking Systems 3 Credits This course will provide an introduction to data communication systems with a focus on computer network architecture in preparation for the CompTIA Net+ Certification Exam.
-Topics to be covered include network transmission media, TCP/IP protocol suite, The OSI Model, network topologies, structured cabling, WAN architecture, fiber optic systems, voice/video over IP, network integrity and network security.
+ETC241 Computer' Networking Systems ......
+3 Credits

+This course will provide an introduction to data communication systems with a focus on computer network architecture in preparation for the CompTIA Net+ Certification Exam.
+Topics to be covered include network transmission media, TCP/IP protocol suite,

+The OSI Model, network topologies, structured cabling, WAN architecture, fiber optic systems, voice/video over IP, network integrity and network security.
 A series of performance based online network projects will be assigned.
 Prerequisite: ETC110; Co-requisite: ETC245.

-industries.
+The Robotics Lab is an electronics applications lab course where students will dedicate time to work on lab projects from the Analog Circuits, Electronic Communication Systems, and Microprocessor Application courses.
+Students will design, build, test, and measure advanced circuits using engineering grade test and measurement equipment, procedures, and documentation as demanded in associated technology industries.
 Students will present a senior design circuit project supported with technical documentation which includes build documentation, technical description, and a user guide.
 Prerequisite: ETC119.
 Co-requisites: ETC225, ETC240, ETC225

-ETC245 Networking Applications Lab 1 Credit
+ETC245 Networking Applications Lab ............
+1 Credit